tblut/Neural-Networks-From-Scratch/README.md

 - Stochastic gradient descent (SGD) optimizer with momentum
 - MSE and cross-entropy losses
 - Full training loop with validation set and custom metrics
-- Builtin MNIST dataset with automatic download and caching
+- Built-in MNIST dataset with automatic download and caching
-- Saving and loading of model weights
+- Saving and loading model weights

 ## Example
 ```python